Win a Copy of "Love and Ruin" by Paula McLain

 Want to Win this Book?

-- Leave a comment below on Wednesday, Sept.
-12, and share the name of your favorite memoir.
+- Leave a comment below on Wednesday, April 3, and share the name of the book you're reading this week.

 - Everyone who leaves a comment here, on Facebook OR Twitter will be entered into a random drawing (Library employees are not eligible).
 Please only enter in one place.